-And the flaws in beef only seem to highlight the qualities of venison.
+The flaws in beef supply only seem to highlight the qualities of venison.
 With the latest (and strongest) trend in dining being all about eating organically and locally, there should be no meat trendier than deer right now.
 Not to mention that the whitetail deer population, approximately 15 million in the U.S., has never been larger than it is today.

 As hunters, we like to brag about the qualities of wild venison: “Most people can’t even tell the difference between a beef steak and a venison steak;” “It’s way healthier than beef is;” “I haven’t bought beef from a grocery store in years;” and on we go.

-But is eating wild venison truly better than eating beef?
+But in the venison vs beef debate, is eating wild venison truly better than eating beef?
 Or is that just something we say when we feel the need to justify killing deer?
 I conducted an objective (and partially subjective) investigation to find out.

 Venison also has more vitamins and minerals per serving than beef does.
 It has advantages in iron, vitamin B6, niacin, and riboflavin.